nathan-barry/nathan.rs/content/posts/quotes.md

 "C++ is a hammer, but then everything starts to look like your finger"
 <br>— textlapse, hackernews user
 "What you seek is seeking you"
 <br>— Jalāl al-Dīn Muḥammad Rūmī

 "No matter how isolated you are and how lonely you feel, if you do your work truly and conscientiously, unknown friends will come and seek you."
 <br>— Carl Jung

-The truth is that as a man's real power grows and his knowledge widens, ever the way he can follow grows narrower: until at last he chooses nothing, but does the only and wholly what he must do.
+The truth is that as a man's real power grows and his knowledge widens, ever the way he can follow grows narrower: until at last he chooses nothing, but does only and wholly what he must do.
 <br>— Ursula K. Le Guin